sangelkim89/Trello-Client/README.md

 # Trello Clone -Server
 1. Intro

 This is the client-side of the project Trello Clone.
+Similar to Trello, you can create boards in which you can create containers, in which you can create cards.

 2. Project